tolks11/tolks_blog/_data/blog/2021-09-02-nfts-digital-leverage-and-the-long-tail-of-crypto-adoption.md

 Digital leverage also creates access, community, and identity.
 We're already seeing the beginning of what leveraging a NFT (in this case as a profile picture can enable).
 Whether it's cryptopunks, BAYC (Bored Ape yacht Club), or some other PfP (Profile Picture), you are immediately welcomed into that specific community and sometimes even granted access to Discord servers, community get togethers, etc.  This trend is not new and has existed as long as humans have.
 Whether it's religion, profile pictures, sports fandom, niche interests, politics, country flags, etc. there is a community you belong to.
 This is exacerbated in the Web 3.0 and NFT realm through the combination of skin in the game and true ownership.
 Buying an NFT to participate in a community has real economic costs compared to putting a hashtag or flag emoji in your bio, but with that come the benefits of Discord, Telegram groups, and even exclusively communities where ownership levels of certain digital assets are required for access.
 NFTs and PfPs create digital leverage in the fact that you can access these communities and participate in the economic growth and expansion of said community along with the other members.

 Loot as the ability to have NFTs represent immeasurable and open design space of charafcteristics that could be applied/used inside a game without that specific game even existing as the community of NFT holders/participants works together to build it out

+DIGITAL LEVERAGE IN MEMETIC DESIRE AS THEY global, connected reach creates a feedback loop of increasing desire to be a part of a community as each marginal user has potentially thousands to hundreds of thousands of interactions as PfP avatars

 Finish with Axie example of scaling their revenue and leading into further discussion of NFT games and their models, expansion and trading/ownership of NFTs